-The ASF first made a submission to the Federal Government regarding the proposal for charitable status for amateur sport in 2019 and re-submitted to the current Government in 2022.
+The ASF first made a submission to the Federal Government regarding the proposal for charitable status for community sport in 2019 and re-submitted to the current Government in 2022.
 In-principle support for the proposal has been received from the Federal Minister for Sport, Hon Anika Wells MP and the Federal Assistant Minister for Competition, Charities and Treasury, Hon Dr Andrew Leigh MP.

-The Government requested that ASF undertakes targeted consultation with the sports, philanthropic and government sectors to examine how the proposal may impact and benefit community sports clubs and athletes, with Phase One of this consultation completed in late 2023.
+The Government requested that ASF undertakes targeted consultation with the sports, philanthropic and government sectors to examine how the proposal may impact and benefit community sports clubs and amateur athletes, with Phase One of this consultation completed in late 2023.

-A Project Steering Group (PSG) was formed with members drawn from a wide cross-section of the sports sector, including National Sporting Organisations, State Sporting Organisations, Regional Sporting Associations, Peak Sporting Bodies, Community Sports Clubs and athlete representatives, and 27 in-depth interviews were conducted with a range of stakeholders.
+A Project Steering Group (PSG) was formed with members drawn from a wide cross-section of the sports sector, including National Sporting Organisations, State Sporting Organisations, Regional Sporting Associations, Peak Sporting Bodies, Community Sports Clubs and amateur athlete representatives, and 27 in-depth interviews were conducted with a range of stakeholders.

-The ASF has also made submissions to the Productivity Commission Review of Philanthropy ahead of the release its final report to the Government, having been asked to analyse motivations for philanthropic giving in Australia and identify opportunities to grow it further.
+The ASF has also made submissions to the Productivity Commission Review of Philanthropy, having been asked to analyse motivations for philanthropic giving in Australia and identify opportunities to grow it further.

-These submissions strongly advocate for the proposed legislative change to be made as this reform would enable tens of millions of additional dollars per year to flow to amateur sport from Ancillary Funds, boosting participation and improving health and social outcomes for thousands of Australians and saving the Government hundreds of millions of dollars annually in healthcare costs.
+These submissions strongly advocated for the proposed legislative change to be made as this reform would enable tens of millions of additional dollars a year to flow to community sport from Ancillary Funds, boosting participation and improving health and social outcomes for thousands of Australians and saving the Government hundreds of millions of dollars annually in healthcare costs.